mhouser42/Invasive_Species_Propogation/README.md

 This may be set at a global uniform level, or may vary from checkpoint to checkpoint.

 Bug smashing and egg destruction - Areas will have different levels of “awareness” of the SLF problem, and will represent more active measures being taken to deal with them.
 The effectiveness of bug smashing will be (population × awareness)
-The Chinese Needle Snake approachLinks to an external site.: In addition to regular culling efforts, certain areas will have the parasitoid wasp introduced into the population.
+The Chinese Needle Snake approach: In addition to regular culling efforts, certain areas will have the parasitoid wasp introduced into the population.

 Deforestation - The degree/rate that trees of heaven are removed from areas.